leafo/heroku-buildpack-lua/README.md

 In order to describe the dependencies of you application you must create a [rockspec][4] for it.

-The first file found that matches `*.rockpsec` in the root directory will be used.
+The first file found that matches `*.rockspec` in the root directory will be used.
 Don't put multiple ones in the root directory otherwise it might get confused.